 The Black Russian Terrier is a relatively low shedding breed.

-However, they do have a thick undercoat, which means they shed more than dogs with a single coat.
+However, they do have a thick undercoat, which means they typically shed more than dogs with a single coat and can shed seasonally.

-This is typically noticeable in fall and spring time, as they 'blow coat'.
+This is typically noticeable in fall and spring as they blow coat for several weeks.
 This is a natural process and not something you want to attempt to stop by any means.

-Proper, regular grooming will minimise the effect of this though.
-Which is something every BRT owner will have to do anyway, since their coat does require above average attention.
+Proper, regular grooming will minimize the effect of this, though.
+Which is something every BRT owner will have to do anyway since their coat does require above-average attention.

 What Are They Like to Groom?